LiorSinai/liorsinai.github.io/_posts/2024-07-09-birthday-covering.md

 \end{align}
 $$

 This is much smaller than the original value of 0.234.
-The independence assumption clearly does not hold here.
+The mutual exclusivity assumption clearly does not hold here.
 (This will be corrected shortly.)

 For the birthdays, there are 365 possible ways we can exclude 1 of 365 birthdays, and then there are $364^n$ possibilities for the birthdays for $n$ people: